 How to avoid bad links in the future?

 You can avoid bad links in the future by:

-Asking to see examples of a provider’s link building efforts – remember, ideally you’re seeking evidence of links on sites which are high-quality and relevant to their client’s industry, so be sure to ask for a brief overview of the client too.
+Asking to see examples of a provider’s link building efforts – you’re seeking evidence of links on sites that are high-quality and relevant to their client’s industry, so be sure to ask for a brief overview of the client too.

 “View any activity where an SEO provider guarantees a certain number of links per month with a huge degree of suspicion.”

 Links aren’t supposed to be easy to get.
-Sometimes you can do something really amazing and unique which nails the target market’s interests or needs perfectly, leading to hundreds or thousands of links, but most of the time to even hit upwards of ten new links a month is exceptionally hard graft that requires lots of time and resources.
+Sometimes you can do something really amazing and unique which nails the target market’s interests or needs perfectly, leading to hundreds or thousands of links.
+But most of the time to even hit upwards of ten new links a month is an exceptionally hard graft requiring lots of time and resources.

 As such, it’s important you always view any activity where an SEO provider guarantees a certain number of links per month with a huge degree of suspicion.

 We hope this article will help you better identify these activities in the future.
-And when you do come across an SEO hawking such services, please don’t be tempted to engage their services, regardless of how cheap it is.
-It may or may not cost you much in terms of short-term cash flow, but either way it won’t work and it may even lead to a search engine penalty – and that will cost you much, much more in the long-term.
+And when you do come across an SEO guaranteeing links, please don’t be tempted – regardless of how cheap it is.
+It may or may not cost you much in terms of short-term cash flow, but either way it won’t work and it may even lead to a search engine penalty.
+And that will cost you much, much more in the long-term.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.